iridiumcao/iridiumcao.github.io/blockchain/presearch_en.md

 Registration instructions: By registering through [my invitation link](https://presearch.org/signup?rid=2341760), users can receive an additional 25 PRE reward.
 If you use Presearch normally for 30 days, I can also receive an additional 25 PRE reward.

 Exploring the unknown and earning rewards are both wonderful things.
 Start using [Presearch](https://presearch.org/signup?rid=2341760) now, and explore the unknown while earning rewards!

+---

+Update (2024.06.03): The reward for each search is currently only 0.01 PRE, far less generous than it used to be.
+However, the engine itself is still quite useful.